MovingBlocks/Terasology/README.markdown

 Console Commands
 --------

 Press the `grave` key (usually the \` key immediately above `tab`) to show the in-game console.
-Block names and some other things are not capital sensitive while command names are.
+Mostly everything is case insensitive.
 Copy paste is supported and up/down arrow will cycle through commands you've used before.
 Hitting `tab` with a partially typed command will auto-complete it (including abbreviated camel case like lS for listShapes).
 For partial commands with multiple completion candidates you can `tab` again to cycle through them.

 * help - Show in-game help (more thorough)
 * flight - just what it sounds like :)